-There are eight fan headers on the serverboard, all of which are 4-pin fans.
+There are six fan headers on the serverboard (Fan 1~Fan 6, Fan A/Fan B), all of which are 4-pin fans.
 Pins 1-3 of the fan headers are backward compatible with the traditional 3-pin fans.
 (Fan speed control is supported with 4-pin fans only.)
 See the table on the right for pin definitions.
-The onboard fan speeds are controlled by Thermal Management (via Hardware Monitoring) under the Advanced Section in the BIOS.
+The onboard fan speeds are controlled by IPMI.

-Fan Header Pin Definitions (FAN1-8)
+Fan Header Pin Definitions

 Pin# Definition

-1 Ground (Black)
+1 Ground

-2 +12V (Red)
+2 +12V

 3 Tachometer

 4 PWR Modulation